GreptimeTeam/docs/docs/getting-started/overview.md

 | disk\_util   | double    | The percent use of disks               |
 | ts           | timestamp | Timestamp column incrementing          |

-* For more information about how to create tables, please refer to [CREATE](/reference/sql/create.md) for more information.
+* For more information about how to create tables, please refer to [CREATE](/reference/sql/create.md).
-* For more information about data types, please refer to [data types](/reference/data-types.md).
+* For data types, please check [data types](/reference/data-types.md).

 ## Insert data